spatie/laravel-mailcoach-docs-old/docs/working-with-lists/subscribing-to-a-list.md

 ```

 This property can contain three possible values:
-- `pending`: when the list uses [double opt in](https://docs.spatie.be/laravel-mailcoach/v1/working-with-lists/using-double-opt-in/) and the confirmation link wasn't clicked yet
+- `unconfirmed`: when the list uses [double opt in](https://docs.spatie.be/laravel-mailcoach/v1/working-with-lists/using-double-opt-in/) and the confirmation link wasn't clicked yet
 - `subscribed`: when the subscriber is subscribed.
 - `unsubscribed`: when the subscriber was unsubscribed.